Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Robustness Checks

-We first rerun the event study regressions on the European Media Companies using alternative definitions for the control group.
+We first rerun the \newgw{DID} study regressions on the European Media Companies using alternative definitions for the control group.
 First, we use publishers of Company A other than in Country X as the control group to estimate the effects for the publishers of Company A in Country X. In other words, we exclude publishers of Companies B and C that we included in the control group for the main specification.
 Publishers of Company A are arguably more similar to each other than to publishers of Companies B and C, and therefore a treatment--control comparison without Company A may potentially be more appropriate.
-The results are shown in the top panel of Figure \ref{fig:event-multiplicative}, and are similar to the results for the main specification in Figure \ref{fig:event-estimates}.
+The results are shown in the top panel of Figure \ref{fig:event-alt-control-grp}, and are similar to the results for the main specification in Figure \ref{fig:event-estimates}.

 Second, to estimate the effects for the publishers of Company B and the publisher of Company A in Country Y, we use publishers of Company A other than in Countries X and Y as the control group.
 In the main regression specification, we include publishers of Company C as part of the control group.
 This might raise concerns of confounding through equilibrium effects, as Company C targets internet users in the same geographical region (Country Y) as the treatment group.
 Excluding publishers of Company C from the control group mitigates such concerns.
-The results are shown in the bottom two panels of Figure \ref{fig:event-multiplicative}.
+The results are shown in the bottom two panels of Figure \ref{fig:event-alt-control-grp}.
 Again, the results are similar to those for the main specification.

-Next, we rerun the event study regressions specified in equation \eqref{eq:1step-reg} by replacing the outcome variable (left-hand-side variable) with $\log y_{pt}$, log of average price.
+Next, we rerun the \newgw{DID} regressions specified in equation \eqref{eq:1step-reg} by replacing the outcome variable (left-hand-side variable) with $\log y_{pt}$, log of average price, \newgw{to consider multiplicative treatment effects}.
 Figure \ref{fig:event-multiplicative} shows the estimates.
-Apart from showing some pretrends---which is the reason why we prefer $y_{pt}$ to $\log y_{pt}$ as the main specification---the basic observation stays the same, i.e., there is (i) a significant jump in the average price immediately after the auction format change, and (ii) a decline in the increase within approximately 60 days (the publishers of Company A in Country Y) or 30 days (the publishers of Company B and the publisher of Company A in Country Y) after the change.
+Apart from showing some pretrends---which is the reason why we prefer $y_{pt}$ to $\log y_{pt}$ as the main specification---the basic observation stays the same, i.e., there is (i) a significant jump in the average price immediately after the auction format change, and (ii) a decline in the increase within approximately 60 days (the publishers of Company A in Country X) or 30 days (the publishers of Company B and the publisher of Company A in Country Y) after the change.